apacheignite/documentation/data-grid/transactions.md

 {
   "type": "danger",
   "title": "Topology Change Restrictions",
-  "body": "Note that if at least one PESSIMISTIC transaction lock is acquired, it will be impossible to change cache topology until the transaction is committed or rolled back.
-It is not recommended to hold transaction locks for a long period of time."
+  "body": "Note that if at least one PESSIMISTIC transaction lock is acquired, it will be impossible to change the cache topology until the transaction is committed or rolled back.
+Therefore, it is not recommended to hold transaction locks for a long period of time."
 }
 [/block]